 1. To foster full and fair representation of the both large and small organizations, as well as independent national chapters, the Constituency shall allow:

-2. Members in good standing with a current membership under 1000 people, or under 200 employees, shall be called "Small Organizations and shall have two votes.
+2. Members in good standing with a current membership under 1000 people, or under 200 employees, shall be called "Small Organizations" and shall have two votes.

 3. Members in good standing and with a current membership of 1000 or more people or employment of 200 or more employees shall have four votes.
 Such members shall be called "Large Organizations".